oskar-novak/pyGNARSIL/README.md

 See baconShorexample.py in tests for example code

-3. Code written  Parallelized using Numba: making the code scale much better.
+3. Code parallelized using Numba: making the code scale much better.
 ** This requires the code to compile the first time!

 4. Cite the original Gnarsil paper if you use this code!

 5. install using pip install git+https://github.com/oskar-novak/pyGNARSIL.git